 The next section will detail reporting using the hyperlink formula and creating hyperlinks across sheets.

 In this exercise, we are going to create a report off of the Solver Corp Demo that creates hyperlinks between two worksheets with different entities on each sheet.

 We will first get a link to work in the web.

 - First, we are going to do the Excel Portion with the MATCH statement.
 The MATCH statement will look at the other worksheet and match the values and return a Row value.

 - Go to Cell A10 and enter this formula. =MATCH(D10,INDIRECT("SUS!C:C"),0)

-- Next we add the special Hyperlink code.
-This combines the Excel HyperLink with the special syntax need to work in the Cloud Portal.
+- Next, we add the special Hyperlink code.
+This combines the Excel HyperLink with the special syntax needed to work in the Cloud Portal.

 - HYPERLINK is the Excel Command.

 - The “sjs://” is the command that is necessary in the Web Portal.